StarDojo: Benchmarking Open-Ended Behaviors of Agentic Multimodal LLMs in Production-Living Simulations with Stardew Valley: StarDojo

 \subsection{Introduction to Stardew Valley}

-Stardew Valley is an open-ended simulation RPG game where players inherit a run-down farm.
-Players must thoughtfully manage their farming strategies, explore the surrounding village, and gather diverse resources to revitalize the farm.
-Players are encouraged to build meaningful relationships with local villagers and participate in community events.
+Stardew Valley is a globally popular open-ended simulation RPG game where players inherit a run-down farm.
+Players must thoughtfully manage their farming strategies, explore the surrounding village, build meaningful relationships with villagers, and gather diverse resources to revitalize the farm.
 More details can be found in Appendix~\ref{appendix:intro_stardew}.

 \textbf{Realistic Dynamics}.
 Each in-game day in Stardew Valley lasts from 6 AM to 2 AM.
 When night falls, outdoor activities are affected by the darkness.
 Staying awake past midnight will result in penalties.
 Players start each day with 270 energy points, spent through activities like farming and mining, and restored by sleeping or eating.
-The game features four 28-day seasons and different daily weather conditions, each affecting farming, forage, and other events.
+The game features four 28-day seasons and different daily weather conditions, each affecting farming, forage and other events.
 Effective management of time and energy is crucial to maximizing productivity and overcoming the game's primary challenges.

 \textbf{Rich Production Activities}.
-Various production activities form the core gameplay of Stardew Valley.
-Players perform essential tasks such as clearing debris, chopping wood, tilling soil, planting, watering, harvesting crops, and raising livestock like cows and chickens.
-Other activities include fishing at the beach, mining and combat in the mines, and foraging in the forest.
-Engaging in these tasks gradually improves character skills, unlocking more than 100 crafting recipes.
-Crafting allows players to create useful tools, machinery, and decorative items, significantly enhancing farm productivity and exploration efficiency.

-\textbf{Diverse Social Interaction}.
-Beyond farm production, Stardew Valley features 45 unique NPCs, each with distinct personalities, daily routines, and special heart events.
-Players can build friendships by offering gifts, and may even date, marry, and raise children with villagers.
-Periodically, the town hosts festivals and special events, such as the Egg Festival and Stardew Valley Fair, which provide valuable opportunities to strengthen community relationships.
-Additionally, various quests guide players to explore the village, interact with citizens, and collect valuable resources.
-Additionally, the game's comprehensive economic system requires strategic resource management, investment, and efficient planning to generate income from production activities, adapting strategically to seasonal demands and market conditions to achieve long-term financial success.
+As the core gameplay of Stardew Valley, players engage in a wide range of productive activities, including clearing land, cultivating crops, raising animals, mining, and foraging.
+The fruits of their labor, such as harvested crops, animal products, and crafted goods, can be sold for income, reinvested to expand and improve the farm, or given to villagers to strengthen friendships and complete quests or community objectives.
+Through these interconnected systems, players gradually enhance both the sustainability of their farm and their overall quality of life within the game world.